 - Absence of foot arch when standing

-If you are experiencing these symptoms and have flat feet, you should consider seeing your doctor or a podiatrist immediately for an examination.
+If you are experiencing these symptoms, you should consider seeing a podiatrist immediately for an examination.

 Flat Feet in Infants and Children

 Infants and toddlers are flat footed because their arches are not fully developed.
 Most infants exhibit flat feet, but this is normal since most infants still have baby fat, which hides the arch formation.

 Arches begin to develop when a person reaches childhood, or by the age of 3–5.
 As the child grows and learns to walk, the soft tissues in the foot begin to tighten and form the arch.
 In most cases, the child will grow out of the condition and develop an arch before reaching adolescence.

 It’s important to remember that the muscles, bones, tendons, and ligaments are still in development.
 By the time the child has reached double digits in age, he or she should have developed normal arches.